pxhoang/zstack_3.0.2/README.md

 #### Extend 32K RAM for CC2538

-- FTDI CC2538 uses 32KB RAM, but Z-stack 3.0.2 does not enable it by default.
+- FTDI CC2538 uses 32KB RAM, but Z-stack 3.0.2 is not enabled it by default.
 - Coordinator is NOT PM2 device (device always powered).
 They stay in PM0 or PM1 to route messages continuously.
 - Therefore, you can safely use all 32 KB of RAM.